Blog

 Site Selection

-The second factor to consider to prevent CLABSI with TPN is to select a proper site for CVAD insertion.
-To determine the best site, assess the patient’s activity level, age, and the size of the CVAD.
+The second factor to consider to prevent CLABSI is to select a proper site for CVAD insertion.
+To determine the best site, the healthcare professional will assess the patient’s activity level, age, and the size of the CVAD.

 The best practice is to choose the non-dominant side of the patient’s body for CVAD insertion.
 Choosing this side will reduce the risk of contamination from the patient’s hand and make them more comfortable.